sphinx-doc/sphinx/doc/translationguide.rst

 If the document is updated, it is necessary to generate updated pot files and to apply differences to translated po files.
-In order to apply the updating difference of a pot file to po file, using msgmerge_ command.
+In order to apply the updating difference of a pot file to po file, using :command:`sphinx-intl update` command.

 .. code-block:: bash

-   $ msgmerge -U locale/pot/builders.pot locale/ja/LC_MESSAGES/builders.po
-   ........... done.

-..
-TODO: write loop command
+   $ sphinx-intl update -p _build/locale

 Using Transifex service for team translation